B.Ed Entrance Exam > B.Ed Entrance Notes > Teaching Aptitude for Teaching Exam > Notes: Teaching Formula

 11. From Empirical to Rational

-• Importance: This approach helps students validate their observations with logical reasoning, ensuring a deeper and more accurate understanding of the subject.
+• This approach is crucial as it enables students to validate their observations through logical reasoning.
+By doing so, they develop a deeper and more accurate understanding of the subject matter.

 The document Notes: Teaching Formula | Teaching Aptitude for Teaching Exam - B.Ed Entrance is a part of the B.Ed Entrance Course Teaching Aptitude for Teaching Exam.